HKUSTDial/DeepFund/README.md

 ```

 `trading-date` coordinates the trading date for the system.
 It can be set to historical trading date till the last trading date.
 As the portfolio is updated daily, client must use it in **chronological order** to replay the trading history.
+Switch to local DB by adding `--local-db` option in the command line.

 ### Configurations
 Configs are saved in `src/config`.
 Below is a config template: